ibm-cloud-docs/vmwaresolutions/services/icos_ordering.md

 * When you create the backup job, you must select `IC4V Scale-Out Repository` as the backup repository, and not `IC4V Default Config Backup Repository`.
 The latter repository is intended for the Veeam configuration backups.
 * You can add more repositories to this default repository, such as a backup repository of type Object Storage.
 For more information, see [Adding scale-Out repositories](https://helpcenter.veeam.com/docs/backup/vsphere/sobr_add.html?ver=95u4){:external}.
 Follow the steps and return to this section to continue with the following tasks.

+## Veeam on an instance deployed with private network only
+{: #icos_ordering-private-network}

+If you want to access IBM COS with Veeam on a private only instance, a proxy is required.

 ## Maintaining and managing your cloud tier
 {: #icos_ordering-manage-cloud}